-Since 1950, research on highly stressed metallic structural materials has been conducted at the Leibniz Institute for Materials-oriented Technologies - IWT in Bremen.
+Since 1950, research on highly stressed metallic structural materials has been conducted at the Leibniz Institute for Materials Engineering - IWT in Bremen.
 But the history of Leibniz-IWT goes back to the 1940s: At that time, dissatisfaction with the existing heat treatment technology in Germany prevailed.
 Industrial companies were faced with the question of how to prevent material-related component failure.

 IHT building in Bremen-Lesum